homebridge-simplisafe3/homebridge-simplisafe3/README.md

 This plugin supports:
 - **Real time event streaming:** get immediate notifications anytime the alarm is armed / disarmed / triggered.
 - **Sensors:** always be on top of your home with immediate access to the sensor status.
 Create smart automations directly from the Home app (e.g. when the front door is opened, turn the lights on).
+- **Door locks:** lock, unlock and monitor the battery status of your smart door locks.
-- **Cameras:** view your SimpliCams directly from the Home app, receive doorbell notifications and motion snapshots.
+- **Cameras:** view your indoor or doorbell cameras directly from the Home app, receive doorbell notifications and motion snapshots.
 - **Battery monitoring:** the Home app will notify you if the battery level of one of your sensors is low.

 Here are some example screenshots: